Karuso1/BatchVirus/README.md

-# Neuroplankton
+# BatchVirus

-A boot-sector virus used for malware analysis.
+A virus made in batch.
+Run the batch file on your own risk!